 Nearly 6.9% of workers working in the UK are Indians.
 Though it can be challenging for an international student to find a good job in the UK, it is not very difficult if you have the right resources and guidance and if you are aware of where and what to look for.
 The right qualifications and skills can get you your dream job in the UK.

 Now that you’ve read through our guide to IT Salaries In The UK, you can gain valuable insights into the hiring landscape in the UK and decide which job is better suited to your situation.
-Learn which skills are most in demand and consider certifications like the ITIL Managing Professional Certification Course to help you get a headstart in bagging a dream job as an IT professional in the UK.
+Learn which skills are most in demand and consider certifications like the ITIL V4 Foundation to help you get a headstart in bagging a dream job as an IT professional in the UK.